 At the time of the World War II and the genocide of the Roma which has done great harm in Lithuania have left traces of the Roma memory.
 In 1942, Nazi Germany occupied Lithuania on the beginning of the mass detention of Roma arrests, they were transported to concentration camps and work in Germany and France.
 Approximately, a thousand Roma people were deported from Lithuania, and most of them came back.

-Each year, on August 2, the Lithuanian Roma non-governmental organisations commemorate Roma holocaust day.
-Together with the Department of National Minorities under the Government of the Republic of Lithuania is seeking to include the August 2 day among other memorable days.
+Each year, on August 2, the Lithuanian Roma non-governmental organizations commemorate Roma holocaust day.
+Lithuania included the 2nd of August 2019 day among other memorable days.
 It is proposed in order to promote an intercultural dialogue, increase the openness and tolerance of the society of Roma culture, with a view to a greater integration, mutual understanding, public education about Roma culture and history.

-In August 2, 1944 in Poland, Auschwitz-Birkenau concentration camp was destroyed.
+On the 2nd of August 1944 in Poland, Auschwitz-Birkenau concentration camp was destroyed.
 About 3000 Roma were killed.
-By commemorating this tragic day, every year it is intentioned to organize Roma Holocaust remembrance day.
+By commemorating this tragic day, every year it is intentioned to organize Roma Holocaust Remembrance Day.